Saikrishnamotaparthi/AUTO-CERTIFICATE-GENERATOR/README.md

 7. **Cleanup**: The temporary slide copy is moved to the trash after the email is sent.
 8. **Logging**: Throughout the process, key actions are logged for debugging and tracking.

+## New Features

+- **Automatic Execution on Data Entry**: The script now includes an `onEdit` trigger, which automatically processes new data entries in a specified column.
+This automation eliminates the need to manually run the script every time new data is added to the spreadsheet.

+### How the Automation Works

+1. **onEdit Trigger**: The script triggers automatically whenever new data is entered in a specific column of the Google Spreadsheet.
+2. **Column Check**: The script processes the newly entered row only if the edit occurred in the specified column (e.g., the column for recipient names or email addresses).
+3. **Efficient Processing**: The script skips over unedited rows, ensuring that only new entries are processed, reducing redundant operations.

+## Setup for Automation

+1. **Specify Target Column**: In the script, update the `targetColumn` variable to reflect the column where new data (e.g., recipient names or email addresses) is expected.
+2. **Set Up Trigger**: In the Google Apps Script editor, set up an `onEdit` trigger for the `createCertificates()` function to automatically execute the script upon new data entry.

+### Steps to Set Up the Trigger

+1. **Open Script Editor**: Go to "Extensions" > "Apps Script" in Google Sheets.
+2. **Add Trigger**: In the Apps Script editor, click the clock icon (Triggers), then click "Add Trigger".
+3. **Configure Trigger**: Choose the `createCertificates` function, select "From spreadsheet" as the event source, and "On edit" as the event type.
+4. **Save Trigger**: Save the trigger and the script will now automatically execute when new data is entered in the specified column.

 ## Important Notes

 - **Spreadsheet Format**: Ensure the spreadsheet follows the expected format (e.g., names in the first column and email addresses in the fourth column).
 - **Error Handling**: The script assumes that all rows contain valid data.
 Make sure the spreadsheet is clean and free of empty rows or invalid data.
 - **Draft Email**: Only the first draft in your Gmail is used.
 Ensure that the draft email is correctly set up with `<<Name>>` as a placeholder.
+- **Google Apps Script Quotas**: Be mindful of Google Apps Script quotas, such as the daily email sending limits.

 ## Customization